makanyane/IWTE/documentation/RR_Skeletons_and_Animations.md

       anim_data      0   0.0000  0.0000  1.6000    0    0.0000    10   179    0.0000    0.0000    1.0000   # resetangle, impact xyz, impact frame, distance(look up animation), turn (deg) min/max, launch xyz
       <ANIM_READY_IDLE_1>                                                                                  # anim  28
       <ANIM_READY_IDLE_2>                                                                                  # anim  29

+The example section above shows that **anim ready_to_stand** uses the animation *data/animations/LID_48_Standing ready 2 STAND.cas* and plays the sound assigned to the event *footstep, walk* between frames 14/15.
+Other settings are explained in the comments after the # symbol.

+In the above section no animations are assigned to ready_idle_1 or ready_idle_2.
+You could add animations for those settings by copying the format used for similar animations and adding your animation name/path.

+The list of possible animations should be evident from the file but is also available on TWC Wiki [here](https://wiki.twcenter.net/index.php?title=Rome:_Total_War%27s_Animation_Modification).
+Some animations will be definitely required for certain unit/character types and functions.
+Other animations such as numbered idle versions may be optional.
+Adding a new animation to a skeleton does not guarantee that it will be used in game.
+Do not forget to check the game's message log to see if it is objecting to an unwanted or missing animation.

 ## Animations Unpacking with IWTE
 To unpack skeletons use buttons: